 - Parental Education Requirements.
 At least one parent or legal guardian may be required to have a high school diploma or GED in order to homeschool their child.

-- Letter of Intent.
-This may also be known as Notice of Intent or Declaration of Intent.
-This is a letter or form that you might need to submit to your state and/or local school district so that they know you plan to homeschool your child.
+- Letter of Intent or Declaration of Intent.
+This is a letter or form that you might need to submit to your state and/or local school district to inform them that you plan to homeschool your child.
 Take note of deadlines that are relevant where you live.